hilbix/tino/harmful/sofortueberweisung.md

 > because this schitty sofortueberweisung.de choses
 > THE SLOWEST POSSIBLE BANK TRANSFER.
 >
-> Yes, it could cost lives!
+> Yes, it could cost lifes!
 This is why I list it here.

 Note: